charlottericex/SweetStudentSnacks/_recipes/recipe1.md

 ## Ingredients

+100g plain flour

+2 large eggs

+300ml milk

+1 tbsp sunflower or vegetable oil, plus a little extra for frying

+Whatever topping you desire!

 These super easy pancakes are a great way to treat your friends the morning after a party!
 Ingredients

-\- 100g plain flour\
-- 2 large eggs\
-- 300ml milk\
-- 1 tbsp sunflower or vegetable oil, plus a little extra for frying\
-- Whatever topping you desire!

 ## **Method**